elliotenglish/knowledge_base/machine_learning.md

 ### Supervised Learning vs Unsupervised Learning

-Supervised learning is the fiting of a model to explicit input/output (a.k.a. annotations, labels) pairs.
+Supervised learning is the fitting of a model to explicit input/output (a.k.a. annotations, labels) pairs.
 This is typically stated as ${\mathbf{x}_i,y_i}$ where $y_i=f(\mathbf{x}_i)$.

 Unsupervised learning is the process of finding patterns in data without having explicit labels i.e. ${\mathbf{x}_i}$.
-Typically only clustering is considered unsupervised learning, often only relying upon a metric comparing points such as a P-norm (e.g. L1, L2).
+Typically, only clustering is considered unsupervised learning, often only relying upon a metric comparing points such as a P-norm (e.g. L1, L2).

 Semi-supervised learning generally doesn't have annotated input/output pairs.
-Instead the output value is generated using some heuristics, such as predicting a value based upon its spatial context.
+Instead, the output value is generated using some heuristics, such as predicting a value based upon its spatial context.

 ### Discriminative vs Generative Models